 Subsequent signal units have a length indicator field of two bits (bits 3-4) to indicate the number of subsequent signal units contained in a multi-unit message.
 Each subsequent signal unit of a multi-unit message carries the same length indicator.
-The codes used are shown below.
+The codes used are shown in Table 3/Q.257.